Have you been looking for a chocolate tea cake recipe that is moist, delicious, and better than any other? This recipe will delight and satisfy you.

 - Thousands of scientific studies show that regular tea drinking can have significant health benefits.
 After all, it is plant-based food.
 The same compounds found in fruits and vegetables are the major bioactive compounds found in tea.

 - In tea, flavonoids are found in very high concentrations.
-Because of this, tea has amazing health benefits.
+Because of this, tea has fantastic health benefits.

-- A teaspoon of real vanilla extract contains 5.5 mg of potassium and trace amounts of magnesium, calcium, and phosphorous.
+- A teaspoon of natural vanilla extract contains 5.5 mg of potassium and trace amounts of magnesium, calcium, and phosphorous.

-- Madagascar vanilla beans are reputed as having a sweet, creamy flavor associated with classic vanilla.
+- Madagascar vanilla beans are reputed to have a sweet, creamy flavor associated with classic vanilla.
 Do yourself a favor and skip the artificial stuff.

 - A good source of antioxidants and iron.
 Antioxidants are reported to prevent heart disease and cancer.
 They are also known to have anti-inflammatory properties.